-Formula 1, a sport historically dominated by Europe and North America, has recently seen a surge in popularity across Africa.
+Formula 1, a sport historically dominated by Europe and Asia, has recently seen a surge in popularity across Africa.
 From Nairobi to Johannesburg, a new generation of F1 fans is emerging, energized by the sport’s increasing accessibility through streaming services, Multichoice, Africa’s leading entertainment platform, and the global appeal of Netflix’s Drive to Survive.
 In Sierra Leone, Ghana, Uganda, and many other African nations, this growth is evident as motorsports gain traction among new and passionate fan bases.

 One avid F1 fan, Martin Michael, a CEO of Mercury International, a prominent figure in the Sierra Leonean sports community and an enthusiastic supporter of Red Bull’s Max Verstappen, shared his thoughts on the growing F1 movement on the continent.
 “Formula 1 is becoming a huge deal here in Sierra Leone,” Martin remarked.
 “We’ve always been a football-loving nation, but in recent years, motorsports have really started to captivate the youth.
 You see it everywhere—people are talking about Verstappen’s incredible skill or Hamilton’s fight to get back on top.
 It’s amazing to be a part of this growing community.”